How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 Your flight essentials kit should include items that cater to your entertainment, hygiene, and comfort needs.

-Select a carry-on bag that is lightweight, durable, and has multiple compartments for easy organization.
+It’s important to pick a carry-on bag that is lightweight, durable, and has multiple compartments for easy organization.

 Look for features like padded straps and, if you’re using a suitcase, smooth, multi-directional wheels.

-Choose loose, breathable layers, and fabric that won’t wrinkle easily.
+The most important thing is to pick loose, breathable layers, and fabric that won’t wrinkle easily.

-Pack a scarf or sweater, which can double as a blanket, and wear slip-on shoes for easy removal at security checks and onboard comfort.
+I also always pack a scarf or sweater, which can double as a blanket, and wear slip-on shoes for easy removal at security checks and onboard comfort.

 Immerse yourself in a good book, listen to podcasts, write in your travel journal, or watch movies on the in-flight entertainment system.